 University Marketing and Communications often refers news reporters directly to faculty, staff or administrators who have expertise, responsibility or authority in a particular area.

-If a reporter contacts you directly and you are not comfortable responding or you believe someone else at the University can best answer the questions, please refer the reporter to Tom Hansen, Associate University Relations Specialist.
+If a reporter contacts you directly and you are not comfortable responding or you believe someone else at the University can best answer the questions, please contact University Marking and Communications.

 If you prefer assistance in setting up an interview or you would like to receive a brief session in speaking and working with the media, please contact University Marketing and Communications.

 Tips for working with reporters

 - When a reporter calls and leaves a message, try to return the call within 2 or 3 hours.
 Most reporters will be working on deadline for an article due before the end of the day.
 If a reporter is working on a longer deadline, they generally will tell you.

 - If you are contacted unexpectedly, feel free to tell the reporter you need time to collect your thoughts and will call back before the reporter's deadline.
 You can use this opportunity to jot down notes or key issues you want to mention.

 - Once you begin speaking with a reporter, assume that all your comments are on the record.